samueltwallace/rpgs/about/index.md

 ---

 This is Sam's (usual username quajzen) public repository of ideas for reading, tabletop RPGs, and the (few) thoughts I have about writing.
-I am a 25 year--old math graduate student living in Chicago.
+I am a 25 year--old math graduate student living in New Jersey.

 I primarily run games in rules--minimal systems, some might call ultralight.